Happiness : A goal to achieve or a lifelong companion?

 Isolate us from the feelings and lives of others through overly focusing on ourselves.

 Reflecting on what happiness inspires in each of us.
 May help align our happiness with the life we want and the person we want to be.
 For example, happiness is frequently immersive and often social.
 This joy can be infectious, spreading through shared experiences and relationships.
+If those are goals we wish to pursue.

 The Science Behind Happiness